 289 18.
 Electronic message boards, of any type, are prohibited.
-290 C. 291 Approved Materials: The provisions of this Article are not intended to prevent the use of 292 any design, material or method of installation, even if not specifically prescribed by this 293 Article, provided that such alternate has been approved by the Planning Commission and 294 meets or exceeds the Illuminating Engineers Society (EIS) standards and has the Fixture 295 Seal of Approval (FSA) from the International Dark Sky Association.
-296 297 D. Exemptions: The following uses and activities shall be exempt from these Exterior 298 Lighting Regulations: 299 Lighting in swimming pools and other water features governed by Article 680 of 300 1.
-301 the National Electrical Code.
-302 2.
+290 291 C. Approved Materials: The provisions of this Article are not intended to prevent the use of 292 any design, material or method of installation, even if not specifically prescribed by this 293 Article, provided that such alternate has been approved by the Planning Commission and 294 meets or exceeds the Illuminating Engineers Society (EIS) standards and has the Fixture 295 Seal of Approval (FSA) from the International Dark Sky Association.
+296 297 D. Exemptions: The following uses and activities shall be exempt from these Exterior 298 Lighting Regulations: 299 1 Lighting in an insuring mode and other modes for the account of the control of 300 1.
+Lighting in swimming pools and other water features governed by Article 680 of 301 the National Electrical Code.
+302 303 2 Full signs and other illumination required by building codes 304 2.
 Exit signs and other illumination required by building codes.
-303 304 305 3.
+305 3.
 Lighting for stairs and ramps, as required by the building code.
-306 4.
-307 On-premise signs are regulated by the sign code, but all sign lighting is recommended to be fully shielded.
-308 309 310 5.
+306 5.
+Lighting for stairs and ramps, as required by the building code.
+307 4.
+On-premise signs are regulated by the sign code, but all sign lighting is 308 recommended to be fully shielded.
+309 recommended to be fully sincided.
+310 5.
 Holiday and temporary lighting (less than thirty days' use in any one year).
-311 6.
-Football, baseball, and softball field lighting; only with permit from Joyfield 312 313 Township recognizing that steps have been taken to minimize glare and light 314 trespass, and utilize sensible curfews.
+311 The same of the second states and the second states are second states and second states are second states and second states are second sta 312 6.
+Football, baseball, and softball field lighting; only with permit from Joyfield 313 Township recognizing that steps have been taken to minimize glare and light 314 trespass, and utilize sensible curfews.
 315 316 7.
 Low voltage landscape lighting, but such lighting should be shielded in such a 317 way as to eliminate glare and light trespass.
-318 319 10.5 Use, Storage and Handling of Hazardous Substances 320 321 A. It shall be unlawful for any person, firm, corporation or other legal entity to pollute, 322 impair or destroy the air, water, soils or other natural resources within the Township 323 through the use, storage and handling of hazardous substances and/or wastes or the 324 storage and disposal of solid, liquid, gaseous and/or sanitary wastes.
-325 В. 326 Any person, firm, corporation or other legal entity operating a business or conducting an 327 activity which uses, stores or generates hazardous substances shall obtain the 328 appropriate permits or approval from the State of Michigan, and/or other designated 329 enforcing agencies.
-330 C. 331 Any person, firm, corporation or other legal entity operating a business or conducting an 332 activity which uses, stores or generates hazardous substances or petroleum products 333 shall complete a Hazardous Chemicals Survey and a Pollution Incidence Protection Plan 334 (PIPP) in conjunction with the following: 335 336 Upon submission of a site plan.
-1.
+318 319 10.5 Use, St orage and Handling of Hazardous Substances 320 321 A. It shall be unlawful for any person, firm, corporation or other legal entity to pollute, 322 impair or destroy the air, water, soils or other natural resources within the Township 323 through the use, storage and handling of hazardous substances and/or wastes or the 324 storage and disposal of solid, liquid, gaseous and/or sanitary wastes.
+325 326 В. Any person, firm, corporation or other legal entity operating a business or conducting an 327 activity which uses, stores or generates hazardous substances shall obtain the 328 appropriate permits or approval from the State of Michigan, and/or other designated 329 enforcing agencies.
+330 6 A construction of the cons 331 C. Any person, firm, corporation or other legal entity operating a business or conducting an 332 activity which uses, stores or generates hazardous substances or petroleum products 333 334 shall complete a Hazardous Chemicals Survey and a Pollution Incidence Protection Plan 334 335 (PIPP) in conjunction with the following: 336 1.
+Upon submission of a site plan.
+000 τ. Οροπ συνιπισσιοπ οι α σπε μιαπ.